-Sydney the largest city in Australia with a population of over 5 million people with a beautiful harbour, waterways and magnificent surf beaches.
-Like most western cities there is a diversified make up of peoples from everywhere starting with the indigenous aboriginals.
+- Sydney is the largest city in Australia with a population of over 5 million people, and is home to a beautiful harbour, waterways and magnificent surf beaches.
+Like most western cities, there is a diversified make up of peoples from everywhere, starting with the indigenous aboriginals.

 Car hire in Sydney Airport

 There are plenty of on airport and off airport car hire operators proving small economy through to the fully fitted out Winebagos.